Reuh/candran/README.md

 Add one or more value to the returned value list.
 If you use a `return` afterwards, the pushed values will be placed *before* the `return` values, otherwise the function will only return what was pushed.

-This keyword is mainly useful when used through implicit `push` with table comprehension and statement expressions.
+In particular, this keyword is useful when used through implicit `push` with table comprehension and statement expressions.

-**Please note** that, in order to stay compatible with vanilla Lua syntax, any `push` immediatly followed by a `"string expression"`, `{table expression}` or `(paranthesis)` will be interpreted as a function call.
-It's recommended to use the implicit `push` instead (when possible).
+**Please note** that, in order to stay compatible with vanilla Lua syntax, any `push` immediatly followed by a `"string expression"`, `{table expression}` or `(parenthesis)` will be interpreted as a function call.
+It's recommended to use the implicit `push` when possible.

 ##### Implicit `push`
 ```lua